Posted by Peter on 4th July 2018

 Now the crew have to go about, which the computer didn't anticipate, and suddenly Bond is loose in this elaborate metaphor.

-So in the real world we dont ship until we have talked to you and agreed a suitable day, when hopefully* your goods will arrive.
+So when we ship we let you know when, roughly, hopefully* your goods will arrive.

 Photo by Sensei Minimal on Unsplash